 Also, reading words on a piece of paper is much different from hearing someone say the words.
 Just like we do in English, people who speak other languages tend to run words together or leave off certain letters.
 For example, in English, I say goin’ rather than going; the way I say “for” actually sounds like “fur”; English teachers in Spain couldn’t understand me when I said “thirty” like “thurdy” rather than the British pronunciation.
 In Spain Spanish, they tend to leave off s’s or turn five words into one (especially in Andalucia).
 It makes you realize that when you speak to a foreigner, speak slowly and enunciate, because I wished they spoke more slowly and enunciated for me!

 Even though I had some language barriers, I still managed to get what I needed when I needed it.
 I managed to order Internet service for our house, call customer service when our phones stopped working, take our adopted stray cat to the vet, dispute a charge on my Spanish bank account debit card, and go to doctors and pharmacies and speak in semi-medical terms in Spanish.
-Even though it was frustrating at times and I wished I could take the easy way out and speak English, at the end of the day I was proud of myself for getting it done in Spanish.Moral of the story: You will be proud of yourself if you tackle a language barrier, whether you… Click To Tweet
+Even though it was frustrating at times and I wished I could take the easy way out and speak English, at the end of the day I was proud of myself for getting it done in Spanish.Moral of the story: You will be proud of yourself if you tackle a language barrier, whether you feel like you succeeded or not!
+Click To Tweet

 Getting Used to Different Products